zhaozhuoran/arona-chat-open/README.md

 - `shared/` - Shared TypeScript types and build outputs
 - `docs/` - Project notes and copyright notices

+## Repository Status

+This repository is a public synchronized build of Arona Chat.

+- The upstream repository is private and is the source of active development.
+- This repository is updated periodically to reflect stable upstream versions.
+- Development does not happen here.

+## Issues and Pull Requests

+- Issues are welcome for bug reports, feedback, or usage questions.
+- Pull requests are generally not accepted, as this repository is not used for active development.
+- Feature contributions should not be submitted here.

 ## Quick Start

 1. Install dependencies: